The 8 Best Spy Glasses

 video play icon

 This wiki has been updated 28 times since it was first published in February of 2018.
 Whether you use them for actual cloak-and-dagger purposes or simply as a gadget for recording your adventures, these spy glasses are handy devices that leave your hands free for other purposes.
 They come in a variety of designs to suit most preferences, but remember that their use may not be legal in your jurisdiction, so do plenty of research before you start pretending to be a secret agent.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Oho Sunshine THB628